semgrep/semgrep-docs/docs/semgrep-cloud-platform/getting-started.md

     <dt>Verify your GitHub identity</dt>
     <dd>Enables Semgrep Cloud Platform to read your GitHub profile data, such as your username.</dd>
     <dt>Know which resources you can access</dt>
     <dd>Semgrep does not use or access any resources when first logging in.
-However, you can choose to share resources at a later point in order to add repositories into Semgrep Cloud Platform.</dd>
+However, you can choose to share resources at a later point to add repositories into Semgrep Cloud Platform.</dd>
     <dt>Act on your behalf</dt>
     <dd>Enables Semgrep Cloud Platform to perform certain tasks <strong>only on resources that you choose to share with Semgrep Cloud Platform</strong>.
 Semgrep Cloud Platform never uses this permission and never performs any actions on your behalf, even after you have installed <code>semgrep-app</code>.
 See <a href ="https://docs.github.com/en/authentication/keeping-your-account-and-data-secure/authorizing-github-apps">When does a GitHub App act on your behalf?</a> in GitHub documentation.</dd>
 </dl>